-In Federal prisons, all able-bodied inmates are required to work during their incarceration, either for prison benefit (such as cleaning, cooking, maintenance) or for private sector partners.
+In Federal prisons, all able-bodied people are required to work during their incarceration, either for prison benefit (such as cleaning, cooking, maintenance) or for private sector partners.
 Federal Prison Industries functions under the trade name "UNICOR."
-Given that the federal PIE
+Given that the federal PIE program employs less than 100 incarcerated workers generally, the vast majority of those working for federal prison industries are working outside PIECP restrictions.